Caleidoscopic/UserGuide/README.md

 ## Test and get Android app pre-releases

-If you want to help testing and receive early access Alpha and Beta releases of the Mapillary Android app, please join [this Google+ group](https://plus.google.com/communities/104427435312937590517) in order to join and enable them through Googpe Play.
+If you want to help testing and receive early access Alpha and Beta releases of the Mapillary Android app, please join [this Google+ group](https://plus.google.com/communities/104427435312937590517) in order to join and enable them through Google Play.
 Thanks for helping!